The OpenGTS Project Follow us on

 top

-27) How do I trim/delete old events from the EventData table?
+F.11) How do I trim/delete old events from the EventData table? [_]

-The following command can be used to obtain a count of all old events for a specific account and device (v2.2.7+ only):
+The following command example can be used to obtain a count of all old events for a specific device within an account.
+This example will display a count of events which are more than 120 days old. [replace "myaccount" and "mydevice" with the desired account/device id.] (v2.3.9-B30+)

 cd $GTS_HOME